Danner Mountain 600 EVO walking boot | Tested and reviewed

 ©LFTO

-The midsole isn’t as plush as what you find on trail running shoe-inspired lightweight hiking boots, but what it does seem to do very well is distribute weight with each step.
+The EVA midsole delivers decent cushioning.
+It isn’t as plush as what you find on the plushest trainer-hikers from brands like Hoka and Inov8, but what it does seem to do very well is distribute weight with each step.

 Closeup of Danner Mountain 600 EVO upper and midsole